Husband of missing Connecticut mom claims she saw doctor after disappearance

 Fotis claims his estranged wife orchestrated her disappearance during their divorce and custody dispute.

-He appeared in court Friday, asking the judge to dismiss the charges against him in connection to her disappearance.
+He appeared in court Friday, asking the judge to dismiss the charges against him in the case.

 Lawyers for Fotis Dulos argued that the hindering prosecution charge cannot stick because there is no "felony" to which it is attached.